 Shaped by their personal histories, Johnstone and Staples would like leaders, educators, and decision makers to realize that our youngest and most vulnerable members of society cannot have a voice without acquiring the proficiency to listen, speak, read, and write.
 FathersRead365 is all about making reading engaging, captivating, and lifelong.
 FathersRead365 hopes that by providing a strong grip on early literacy young learners will garner the tools to prevent them from participating in inappropriate activities in the future.
 By reaching individuals, families, and neighborhoods partnerships are fostered and communities can begin to flourish.

 In December 2018, FathersRead365 became an official program partner under the auspices of Urban Affairs Coalition (a 501©3 nonprofit organization), which serves as its fiscal sponsor, and in 2019, won the Greater Philadelphia Innovation Award for Parent Engagement from Social Innovations Journal.
-For the past six years, FathersRead365 has read to children & families from Philadelphia to New Jersey, distributed over 100,000 books, and created over 20,000 personal home libraries.
-In 2023, the organization's co-founders were inducted into the Media Area NAACP Spirit Hall Of Fame, and also selected as a KYW Newsradio GameChangers.
+For the past six years, FathersRead365 has read to children & families from Philadelphia to New Jersey, distributed over 200,000 books, and created over 25,000 personal home libraries.
+In 2023, the organization's co-founders were inducted into the Media Area NAACP Spirit Hall Of Fame, received the Gerald Wright Fatherhood Award presented by Father's Day Rally Committee, and also selected as a KYW Newsradio GameChangers.

 Father focused.
 Family centered.